 Bruce A. Ellsweig, M.D.

-Ellsweig is a board-certified family physician and a board-certified hospice and palliative care physician, and has been actively involved in teaching and mentoring residents and students since beginning the practice of medicine in 1979.
+Dr. Ellsweig is a board-certified family physician and a board-certified hospice and palliative care physician, and has been actively involved in teaching and mentoring residents and students since beginning the practice of medicine in 1979.

 He currently works for Orange Regional Medical Center in Middletown, NY.
 He was previously Vice Chairman for Community Practices , Department of Family Medicine at Lehigh Valley Health Network and Medical Director of Lehigh Valley Hospice.
 He functioned as a preceptor in the residency program at Lehigh Valley Health Network for over 15 years.

 Dr. Ellsweig has been actively involved in community service as a medical director for a regional ambulance service and as a board member for 25 years.
 He has also been involved with the Lance Armstrong Foundation as a medical support person for the annual bicycle race based in Berks County, Pennsylvania.
 He participated in multiple committees within the Lehigh Valley Health Network representing the interests of primary care and the community of patients.
 He served for 12 years as the chairman of the Independent Physician's Association at Lehigh Valley Hospital, representing more than 1100 physicians of all specialties.
 He also serves on the Physician Hospital Organization board and several committees of this board.
 He is deeply involved in the credentialing process for physicians within the health network, as well as a variety of education and quality assurance programs.

 Dr. Ellsweig was born, raised, and educated in Pennsylvania.
 He received his Bachelor of Science in chemistry at Ursinus College in Collegeville and his medical degree at Thomas Jefferson University in Philadelphia, and did his residency training at York Hospital in York.
 He is married to Karen, a practicing attorney.